WeblateOrg/weblate/docs/contributing/frontend.rst

 Dependency management
 ---------------------

-Installing and managing `3rd party` libraries in the `client` of a django project can be a bit tricky.
+Installing and managing `3rd party` libraries in the `client` of a Django project can be a bit tricky.
 This section provides a step-by-step guide on how to install and manage 3rd party libraries used by the `client side` of Weblate using `Webpack`.